KaniuBillows/traitor/docs/README.md

 It based on Golang but the tasks are described with JavaScript.

 Users could use Web API to manage Timing work or Delay job.
-It supported Dynamically add scheduled tasks without republishing the program.
+It supported dynamically add scheduled tasks without republishing the program.

 Besides,we provide a WebSite that you can manage tasks with UI.